 New York has regulations for construction worker safety, but sadly, rapid building growth can tempt employers to cut corners.
 When they do, construction workers suffer the consequences.
 The New York Times has also reported that a disproportionate number of injured and killed construction workers are immigrants.

-If you or someone you love was injured in a construction-related accident, contact the New York work injury lawyers at The Perecman Firm for a free consultation.
+If you or someone you love was injured in a construction-related accident, contact the New York work injury lawyers at The Perecman Firm, P.L.L.C., for a free consultation.

 All of New York’s labor laws exist for the protection of employees.
 Some of the construction-specific regulations are:

 - § 23-1.5 General responsibility of employers

 - § 23-1.7 Protection from general hazards